catfish2019/Algorithms/Lab1_UnixTerminal/README.md

 # Part 4 - The Network is down!
 How to work locally.

 Sometimes ssh is not available if the internet is not.
-Hmm, how will we then work on our CCIS machines which are in a linux environment?
+Hmm, how will we then work on our Khoury machines which are in a linux environment?
 The solution is to install locally (i.e. your desktop machine) a virtual machine.
 A virtual machine emulates an entire operating system!

 The instructions to get setup are here:

 **Note** If you are on windows and have the Windows Linux Subsystem, you can submit a screenshot of that running.
 That *should be* sufficient for most things in this course.
 And if you are using linux...just submit a screenshot of your desktop (You may still find the exercise useful however--especially if you want to test software on multiple OS's).

 * First start downloading the operating system I recommend using: Ubuntu https://www.ubuntu.com/download/desktop
-  * While our CCIS machines are actually CentOS for the operating system, Ubuntu will work just fine (They core kernel is the same).
+  * While our Khoury machines are actually CentOS for the operating system, Ubuntu will work just fine (They core kernel is the same).
   * The download is rather large, so start with this step! :)
 * Visit https://www.virtualbox.org/
 * Download the binary for Virtual box 5.2 or later.